 It is a simple enough solution that’s easy to implement and is of course a huge step forward from traditional search.
 But it comes with limitations:

-- Poor search user experience (UX): Most people assume that the search experience only involves the search box and the result page – but users today expect much more than that.
+Most people assume that the search experience only involves the search box and the result page, but today’s users expect much more than that.
 Think of the best search experience you’ve had and all of the different capabilities that included: autocomplete, query suggestions , filtering and faceting … the list goes on.
 In a federated search scenario, unless all “federates” (i.e. the multiple indexes) support each of those capabilities, your federated search interface won’t be able to either.

-- Difficult to implement generative AI: traditional federated search makes it difficult to implement generative AI.
+Traditional federated search makes it difficult to implement generative AI or adopt AI agents.
 Because relevance is different across search engines it is nearly impossible to fine-tune and provide accurate answers curated for a specific audience.

 The search UX, fast response times, and relevance are too important in today’s user or customer experience to be ignored, all the more because, thanks to the digital giants — Amazon, Google, Netflix — users have access to these superb frictionless search experiences in their everyday digital lives.